 An update on recent and upcoming developments in charities law, including:

-- other developments, including:
+- updates on other matters, including:

-- update on the proposed new legislation for incorporated societies;
+- proposed new legislation for incorporated societies;

 - the Trusts bill;